Saltdean: History

-The best known building is the grade II* listed Saltdean Lido community centre, which includes a public library and iconic open air swimming-pool, designed by architect R.W.H.
-Jones.
+The best known building is the grade II* listed Saltdean Lido community centre, which includes a public library and iconic open air swimming-pool, designed by architect R. W. H. Jones.
 He also designed other buildings in the area, including the former Grand Ocean Hotel, built using Art Deco 'ocean liner' architecture.

-Saltdean is a prosperous village suburb of the city of Brighton and Hove, although its eastern side is administratively part of the neighbouring Lewes District Council.
+In 1928 most of Saltdean became a district of the then town of Brighton.
+Later on it became a part of the city of Brighton & Hove.
+Saltdean east of Longridge Avenue is administratively part of neighbouring Lewes District Council.

+In July 2025 a consultation was launched over proposals to bring East Saltdean, Telscombe Cliffs, and Peacehaven into Brighton and Hove.

 Geography

 Saltdean is situated by the sea in a 'Dean' (Saxon/Old English for 'dry valley'), with the surrounding hills of the South Downs National Park forming a large central dip and valley where the oval shaped Saltdean Park and Lido are located, looking out over the adjacent sea.

 Tree lined roads and avenues radiate out in wide oval curves from the park in order to follow the contours of the local topography.
 The plan of the village was designed from inception to vary considerably from neighbouring Peacehaven's more grid-like system.